 The Graduate Interdisciplinary Specialization in Global Health (GISGH) is a university-wide program that offers current Ohio State graduate and professional students advanced educational opportunities in the field of global health.
 The goal of the GISGH is to help prepare graduates to be active participants in the advancement of global health through academic enrichment, service-learning and research pertaining to issues of global health.

 The specialization's core course focuses on the basic components of population health, while the electives allow students to pursue topics across the other health sciences colleges for an interdisciplinary experience.
-Students are exposed to a broad range of topics and must successfully complete a minimum of 10 semester hours of course work, nine of which must be completed outside of the student’s home program in at least three courses and from two or more colleges, for the specialization to be noted on their transcript.
+Students are exposed to a broad range of topics and must successfully complete a minimum of 10 semester hours of course work, nine of which must be completed outside of the student’s home program in at least four courses and from two or more colleges, for the specialization to be noted on their transcript.

 Objectives of the Graduate Interdisciplinary Specialization in Global Health